severalnines/docs/user-guide/mongodb/logs.rst

 CMON Logs
 ``````````

 Centralised list of log events from the ClusterControl server and agents.
 You can filter the output by hostname and log level (ALL, DEBUG, INFO, WARNING, ERROR, CRITICAL, ALERT).
-Log events listed in this page can also be retrieved directly from CMON log file (default is ``/var/log/cmon.log``).
+Log events listed in this page can also be retrieved directly from the CMON log file of the respective cluster ID, e.g (default is ``/var/log/cmon.log``).

 Error Reports
 ``````````````